What is DNS Flag Day 2019?

 Together, these providers will remove accommodations for older, non-compliant DNS implementations.
 The chosen date is February 1st, 2019.

 If you’re an every internet user, this won’t have much impact (probably) as it will only affect domains running on the original, non-compliant DNS standard.
-If you run or operate your own website, you can check to ensure your site is using a compliant DNS implementation here: https://dnsflagday.net
+If you run or operate your own website, you can check to ensure your site is using a compliant DNS implementation.

 For those of you that live in the DNS world, this shouldn’t come as any news as it’s been in planning for some time.
-But you can learn more by visiting: https://dnsflagday.net/#dns-admins.
-The DNS Flag Day website provides guidance for a range of DNS resolvers, software, firewalls, and more.
+But you can learn more by visiting the DNS Flag Day website where you can find guidance on a range of DNS resolvers, software, firewalls, and more.